 – The quickest and easiest way to travel from the airport into the city is by taxi and takes around 20-30 minutes, but try to avoid the morning peak time of 7-9am.

 – Make your trip to Melbourne even more exciting!
-Check out Tripadvisor for the detailed list of all the activities and organized tours in Melbourne or around the area.
+Check out Tripadvisor for all the activities and organized tours in Melbourne or around the area.
+Make sure to purchase your tickets to all the attractions right away to skip the queues.

 Pin for later!